across-protocol/frontend/README.md

 - REACT_APP_CHAIN_137_PROVIDER_URL: custom provider for Polygon node
 - REACT_APP_CHAIN_42161_PROVIDER_URL: custom provider for Arbitrum node
 - REACT_APP_MIGRATION_POOL_V2_WARNING: Warns user to check liquidity on V1 on Pool tab when set to `true`.
+- REACT_APP_DEBUG: set to 1 (or any value) to enable debug logs.
+Leave undefined to disable logs.

 ## Internal Contributions